 While other platforms let you create a blog and share content with the world, WordPress focuses on letting you build a business (or an empire) from it.

 WordPress.org gives you ownership of your blog, like other publications don’t.

 But it also allows you to turn your blog into whatever you want.
 Whether that’s a sales tool for your affiliate products or as a fully fledged business on its own.

-Just follow my simple tutorial to start a blog with WordPress.
+Just follow my how to start a blog tutorial to get started with Wordpress.

 #2 – WordPress Theme Detector

 Once you have WordPress it’s time to make it all singing all dancing with the Wordpress Theme Detector.

 Instead of buying a theme blind – or from just looking at the previews – look for blogs you like and find what theme they’re using, and then steal it.

 For example, my blog is running this theme.